sinky/azur-postmap/README.md

-# Wordpress Post on Map
+# Wordpress Posts on Map

 ## Usage